Languages constructed by Tolkien: Rohirric

-Only one proper name is given, Tûrac, an old word for King, the Rohirric for Théoden, which is the Old English word þéoden, meaning "leader of a people", "King" or "prince".
+Only one proper name is given, Tûrac, an old word for King, the Rohirric for Théoden.
+That in turn is the Old English word þéoden, meaning "leader of a people", "king" or "prince".
 As with other descriptive names in his legendarium, Tolkien uses this name to create the impression that the text is "'historical', 'real' or 'archaic'".

-Other languages

-Other Mannish languages envisaged for the setting of The Lord of the Rings, but barely developed in terms of grammar or vocabulary, include Haladin, Dunlendish, Drûg, Haradrim, and Easterling.

 Dwarvish

 Some samples of Khuzdul, the language of the Dwarves, are given in The Lord of the Rings.
 The explanation here is a little different from the "Mannish" languages: as Khuzdul was supposedly kept secret by the Dwarves and never used in the presence of outsiders (not even Dwarvish given names), it was not "translated" by any real-life historical language, and such limited examples as there are in the text are given in the "original".

-Khuzdul was designed to have a "Semitic" affinity, with a system of triconsonantal roots and other parallels especially to Hebrew, just as some resemblances between the Dwarves and the Jews are intentional.
+Khuzdul was designed to resemble a Semitic language, with a system of triconsonantal roots and other parallels especially to Hebrew, just as some resemblances between the Dwarves and the Jews are intentional.

 Entish

-The language of the Ents is also described in the novel.
+The language of the Ents is briefly described in The Lord of the Rings.
 As the Ents were first taught to speak by Elves, Entish appears related to the Elvish languages.
 However, the Ents continued to develop their language.
 It is described as long and sonorous, a tonal language somewhat like a woodwind instrument.
 Only the Ents spoke Entish as no others could master it.
 Even the Elves, master linguists, could not learn Entish, nor did they attempt to record it because of its complex sound structure:

-To illustrate these properties, Tolkien provides a-lalla-lalla-rumba-kamanda-lindor-burúme, the word for hill, as a purportedly inaccurate sampling of the language.
+To illustrate these properties, Tolkien provides the word a-lalla-lalla-rumba-kamanda-lindor-burúme, meaning hill.
+He described it as a "probably very inaccurate" sampling of the language.

-The grammatical structure of Old Entish was bizarre, often described as a lengthy, long-winded discussion of a topic.
-There may not even have been words for yes and no: such questions would be answered by a long monologue on why the Ent in question did or did not agree with the Ent who asked the question.
-The Ent Quickbeam was regarded as a very "hasty" Ent for answering a question before another Ent had finished: the end may only have been another hour away.
-Ents as a rule would say nothing in Entish unless it was worth taking a long time to say.